Rostelecom Cup: Records

-From left to right: Evgeni Plushenko of Russia has won eight Rostelecom Cup titles in men's singles; Irina Slutskaya of Russia has won seven Rostelecom Cup titles in women's singles; Aljona Savchenko and Robin Szolkowy of Germany, and Zhang Dan and Zhang Hao of China, have won three Rostelecom Cup titles each in pair skating.
+From left to right: Evgeni Plushenko of Russia won eight Rostelecom Cup titles in men's singles; Irina Slutskaya of Russia won seven Rostelecom Cup titles in women's singles; Aljona Savchenko and Robin Szolkowy of Germany, and Zhang Dan and Zhang Hao of China, won three Rostelecom Cup titles each in pair skating.

-From left to right: Ekaterina Bobrova and Dmitri Soloviev, Tatiana Navka and Roman Kostomarov, and Victoria Sinitsina and Nikita Katsalapov, all of Russia, have won three Rostelecom Cup titles each in ice dance.
+From left to right: Ekaterina Bobrova and Dmitri Soloviev, Tatiana Navka and Roman Kostomarov, and Victoria Sinitsina and Nikita Katsalapov, all of Russia, won three Rostelecom Cup titles each in ice dance.